Baba Adeeko: Wigan Athletic

+Rochdale

+On 14 August 2026, Adeeko signed for League Two club Rochdale on a one-year deal.

 International career

 In 2022, Adeeko was called up to the Republic of Ireland under-19 team for their Under-19 Championship qualifiers.
 He made one appearance for the team in their 4–0 win against Armenia.

 In September 2023, he received his first call-up for the under-21 team, and made his debut in a 3–2 win against Turkey.